-When the Cowboys Nightclub posted a video of country singer Daryle Singletary performing on their stage on Saturday night (Feb.
-10), they were just thrilled to be promoting “real country” music, as they noted in their caption on the video.
+When the Cowboys Nightclub posted a video of country singer Daryle Singletary performing on their stage on Feb.
+10, they were just thrilled to be promoting “real country” music, as they noted in their caption on the video.

 Little did they know, it would soon become the last time the traditional country singer would perform in his lifetime.
-News began spreading on social media on Monday morning (Feb.
-12) that Singletary had unexpectedly passed away at his home in Lebanon, Tennessee.
-A press release confirmed the news at 11AM EST and the cause of death is still unknown.
+News began spreading on social media on Feb.
+12 that Singletary had unexpectedly passed away at his home in Lebanon, Tennessee.
+A press release confirmed the news at 11AM EST that day.

 One of the songs he performed that night, and the one Cowboys Nightclub posted to their social media pages, was his version of the Johnny Paycheck song “Old Violin.”